Category: Trip-planning

 Where can I find the most current Baja fishing regulations?

 The official source is CONAPESCA at conapesca.gob.mx.
-Many charter operators also stay current on regulations and can advise.
+Many charter operators stay current on regulations and can advise.
 Regulations change periodically — always verify before your trip.

 Plan Your Trip